zzzhan/nodejs-mysql-queries/README.md

 	  }
 	}, function(err, results){
 	  if(!err) {
-		//If not error, the parameter "results" is a array,results of the SQLs. console.log(results);
+		//If not error, the parameter "results" is the results of the SQLs as array. console.log(results);
 	  } else {
 		console.log(err);
 	  }
 	});

-//Also, you can execute with only one SQL, like this:
+//Or execute with only one SQL, like this:
-	sqlclient.query('SELECT * FROM prod_unit', , function(err, result){
+	sqlclient.query('SELECT * FROM prod_unit', function(err, result){
 	  if(!err) {
 		//If not error, the parameter "result" is the result of the SQL. console.log(result);